pdfcpu/pdfcpu/README.md

 ### Usage

-	pdflib is a tool for PDF manipulation written in Go.

-	Usage:

-	pdflib command [arguments]

- 	The commands are:

-	validate	validate PDF against PDF 32000-1:2008 (PDF 1.7) optimize	optimize PDF by getting rid of redundant page resources split		split multi-page PDF into several single-page PDFs merge		concatenate 2 or more PDFs
-	extract		extract images, fonts, content, pages out of a PDF trim		create trimmed version of a PDF version		print pdflib version

-	Single-letter Unix-style supported for commands and flags.

-	Use "pdflib help [command]" for more information about a command.

     pdflib validate [-verbose] [-mode strict|relaxed] inFile

-    pdflib optimize [-verbose] [-stats csvFile] inFile [outFile] pdflib split [-verbose] inFile outDir
+    pdflib optimize [-verbose] [-stats csvFile] inFile [outFile]

+    pdflib split [-verbose] inFile outDir

     pdflib merge [-verbose] outFile inFile1 inFile2 ...

-    pdflib extract [-verbose] -mode image|font|content|page [-pages pageSelection] inFile outDir pdflib trim [-verbose] -pages pageSelection inFile outFile
+    pdflib extract [-verbose] -mode image|font|content|page [-pages pageSelection] inFile outDir

+    pdflib trim [-verbose] -pages pageSelection inFile outFile

  [Please read the documentation ](https://godoc.org/github.com/hhrutter/pdflib)

 ### Status
 Version: 0.0.1

 The extraction code for font files and images is experimental and serves as proof of concept only.

 ### To Do

-* validation of the less used page entry "PresSteps"
+* validation of the less used PDF page entry element "PresSteps"
-* validation of the less used root entries "SpiderInfo", "Permissions", "Legal", "Collection"
+* validation of the less used PDF root entry elements "SpiderInfo", "Permissions", "Legal" and "Collection"

-I am looking for test PDFs using one of these features.
+I am looking for PDFs using one of these features in order to implement validation.
 If you have one and you can share let me know.

-I am also accepting PRs but right now only regarding the defined items on the todo list.
+### Contributing
+Pull requests, bug fixes and issue reports are always welcome.

+Please open an issue if you want to propose a change.

+PDF files that will increase pdflib's coverage are very much welcome.

 ### Disclaimer